-- 5.1.1.
+5.1.1.
 Principle 6 of the PFMI states that a CCP should cover its credit exposures to its participants for all products through an effective margin system that is risk-based and regularly reviewed.
-This additional guidance on margin systems, in the form of either emphasising or clarifying existing PFMI margin concepts, is intended to assist a CCP in its ongoing efforts to implement and maintain margin systems that are effective in addressing the risks and particular attributes of each product, portfolio and market served.
-As discussed in greater detail below, a CCP should apply the PFMI to all components of its margin system. - 5.1.2.
+This further guidance on margin systems is intended to assist a CCP in its ongoing efforts to implement and maintain margin systems that are effective in addressing the risks and particular attributes of each product, portfolio and market served.
+As discussed in greater detail below, a CCP should apply the PFMI to all components of its margin system.

+5.1.2.
 This guidance builds on several key considerations, explanatory notes and concepts in the PFMI.
-For example, the guidance related to margin system components and margin system design relates to Key Consideration 1 of Principle 6, which notes that CCP margin systems should "establish margin levels commensurate with the risks and particular attributes of each product, portfolio, and market" the CCP serves.
-The guidance in monitoring intraday exposure, backtesting, sensitivity analysis and wrong-way risk relates to Key Consideration 3, which states that "initial margin models and parameters ... generate margin requirements sufficient to cover [the CCP's] potential future exposure to participants in the interval between the last margin collection and the close out of positions following participant default."
-The guidance under the margin period of risk or closeout period, model assumptions, pricing data and procyclicality also relates to the portions of Key Consideration 3, which states that models should "(a) use a conservative estimate of the time horizons for the effective hedging or close out of the particular types of products cleared by the CCP (including in stressed market conditions), (b) have an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products, and (c) to the extent practicable and prudent, limit the need for destabilising, procyclical changes."
-Finally, in developing effective portfolio margining systems, Key Consideration 5 requires that a CCP should explicitly consider and ensure consistency with potential default management of positions in a portfolio. - 5.1.3.
+For example, the guidance on margin system components and margin system design relates to Key Consideration 1 of Principle 6, which notes that CCP margin systems should "establish[] margin levels commensurate with the risks and particular attributes of each product, portfolio, and market" the CCP serves.
+The guidance on monitoring intraday exposure, backtesting, sensitivity analysis and wrong-way risk relates to portions of Key Consideration 3, which states that "[a] CCP should adopt initial margin models and parameters that ... generate margin requirements sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default."
+The guidance on the MPOR or closeout period, model assumptions, pricing data and procyclicality also relates to Key Consideration 3, which states, among other things, that models should "(a) use a conservative estimate of the time horizons for the effective hedging or close out of the particular types of products cleared by the CCP (including in stressed market conditions), (b) have an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products, and (c) to the extent practicable and prudent, limit the need for destabilising, procyclical changes."
+Finally, in developing effective portfolio margining systems, Key Consideration 5 states that a CCP should explicitly consider and ensure consistency with potential default management of positions in a portfolio.

+5.1.3.
 It should be noted that some of the margin guidance echoes, and is intended to supplement, guidance previously described in this report in Section 2 with respect to CCP governance, including disclosure mechanisms.
 Other margin guidance reflects themes previously highlighted in Section 3 of this report.
 A CCP, its participants and other parties are encouraged to analyse and consider the margin guidance in the overall, broader context of this report.